Calculating with topological Andr\'e-Quillen theory, I: Homotopical properties of universal derivations and free commutative $S$-algebras: The ordinary homology of free commutative -algebras

 Of course we can view $\bar{\dlQ}^Ix$ as obtained from~$x$ by applying the Dyer-Lashof monomial

 which exists as an operation on the homology of any commutative $S$-algebra. \end{proof}

-We will describe the analogous results for $\tilde{\mathbb{P}}X$.
+We will describe the analogous results for $\tilde{\mathbb{P}}X$ where $X\in S^0/\mathscr{M}_S$ is a cofibrant $S$-module under $S^0$, i.e., equipped with a cofibration $S^0\to X$.
+Of course our results can also be interpreted in the category of modules over the $p$-local sphere.

 Our main computational tool is the K\"unneth spectral sequence, and we will use its multiplicative properties and compatibility with the action of the Dyer-Lashof operations, see~\cite{MB-MM:BP-E4} for some related results on this.

 We begin by stating the rational result whose proof we leave to the reader. \begin{thm} The rational homology of\/ $\tilde{\mathbb{P}}X$ is given by

 \end{thm}